solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Disk cache

-When memory is not readily avilable or some items are just too big to stream over a network connection due to latency issues, you may consider copying data to disk.
+When memory is not readily available or some items are just too big to stream over a network connection due to latency issues, you may consider copying data to disk.
 It is important to test whether a repeated operation takes more time to access from disk than it does to do the